 If you’re not a big fan of Bluetooth sensors, thesubstitutes a number pad that can work with or without a connection.
 The mobile app is no slouch, though: It allows you to immediately unlock the padlock, set PINs and send them to friends, and track when the lock has been used in the past.
 You can also do a timed remote unlock for letting special cases have access.
 It’s an ideal hybrid lock that works indoors or outdoors, and even has a customized fit for hooking over larger obstacles.
 The app also helps you keep track of the rechargeable lithium-ion battery, so you know when it needs to be recharged.

 eGeeTouch Outdoor Smart Padlock

-This lock is ruggedized to perform in unpleasant outdoor conditions without corroding.
+This lock is rugged enough to perform in unpleasant outdoor conditions without corroding.
 The app takes care of almost everything here, allowing you to unlock remotely or use the included NFC tag, so all you have to do is get close for the padlock to open.
 You can also grant others permanent or timed access from the app.
 The battery is also particularly impressive, lasting for around 7,000 lock/unlock cycles — working out to be about two years.
-However, this lock is a bit pricier than some of our other options.
+However, theis a bit pricier than some of our other options.

 BoxLock Package Delivery Lock